coytar/blank-react/README.md

 # Blank React App example

-## How to use
+### How to use

-Clone the repo
+1. Clone the repo

-Install it and run:
+2. Run these commands:

 ```sh
 npm install